Single-lip embouchure

-The single-lip embouchure is a type of embouchure used to play clarinet and saxophone.
+The single-lip embouchure is a type of embouchure used to play the clarinet and saxophone, among other woodwind instruments.
 It is characterized by the placement of teeth and lips: the bottom lip covers the bottom teeth, while the top teeth are placed directly on the instrument's mouthpiece.
 It contrasts with the double-lip embouchure, which was historically more common but is now a less popular approach.